 I’ll talk about guidebook work here.
-Twenty percent of it is absolutely the dream job you imagine it to be, 70% of it is drudgery, and 10% of it can be worse than the worst job you could imagine.
+20% of it is absolutely the dream job you imagine it to be, 70% of it is drudgery, and 10% of it can be worse than the worst job you could imagine.
 But, whoa Nelly, that 20% is good.
 Very good.
-Almost worth the robberies, hospitalizations, parasites, car accidents, food poisonings, missed weddings and funerals, and whatever else we’ve all been through.
+Almost worth the robberies, hospitalizations, parasites, car accidents, food poisoning, missed weddings and funerals, and whatever else we’ve all been through.
 We get to spend months immersed in meeting hundreds of new people, learning endlessly about other cultures, and we experience new things every few minutes or even seconds of every day for weeks on end.
 Woe to the trivia team that goes up against a team of guidebook authors in history or geography.
 I’ll explain more of the good later, but the drudgery looks like any data entry office job, on meth.
-Most authors I know aim for 2000 words a day, seven days a week, until deadline.
+Most authors I know aim for 2,000 words a day, seven days a week, until the deadline.
 Our assignments can be upwards of half a million characters, and many of those are phone numbers, opening hours, or addresses.

-First, for all travel writers: good writing skills, insatiable curiosity, a high level of general knowledge.
+First, for all travel writers: good writing skills, insatiable curiosity, and a high level of general knowledge.
 Also, you need to be reliable and trustworthy.
 Your readers are entrusting you with some of the most financially and emotionally important decisions of their lives; don’t fuck it up.
 Plus, travel writing is a small world, and the editors all talk to each other.
-Be on time, meet your word count, follow instructions.
+Be on time, meet your word count, and follow instructions.
 For most guidebook work, you also need the stamina of a mountain goat.
 Imagine the hardest and longest days you’ve ever had at work or travel, combine them, and do them all in a foreign country or language while checking into a new hotel or hostel every night or two.
 And that’s just an average day.

-Intuition is rarely mentioned, but as an editorial director I’ve come to appreciate it immensely in my writers and interns.
+Intuition is rarely mentioned, but as an editorial director, I’ve come to appreciate it immensely in my writers and interns.
 In a way, the easier it is to find travel information, the harder our jobs become.
 You need to have an insight that the reader wouldn’t get by scouring the internet.

-While the average hotel room on Anguilla was about $400, I stayed in an inn for local workers for $20.
+While the average hotel room in Anguilla was about $400, I stayed in an inn for local workers for $20.
 Sure, the floor crunched with every step from the bugs, but man, I got kick-ass intel.
-With my driver’s license stolen, I hitched dozens of rides -- wealthy St. Barth visitors who explained how the island had been their version of summer camp for over a generation, the head of casino security on St. Kitts who showed me around the entire island.
-To save money and time, on a tip from the harbor master in St. Eustatius, I hitched a boat ride from a fisherman named Thomas and his rasta buddies.
+With my driver’s license was stolen, I hitched dozens of rides – wealthy St. Barth visitors who explained how the island had been their version of summer camp for over a generation, and the head of casino security on St. Kitts who showed me around the entire island.
+To save money and time, on a tip from the harbormaster in St. Eustatius, I hitched a boat ride from a fisherman named Thomas and his rasta buddies.
 They spent hours walking me through their town’s reggaeton-filled streets, introducing me to their brand-new puppies, showing me where to get my passport stamped and how to take the local bus.
 One of the hardest parts of my job is that I simply can’t stay in touch with all of the absolutely amazing people I’ve met, but readers owe a huge debt to these folks on every book.

 In a way, the job of a guidebook author is to cram ten months of downtime into four or six weeks.
-From 8am to 11pm or later seven days a week, you’re having Clockwork Orange levels of ‘fun.’
-I think my record was visiting about 60 sights in one day in Rome: hotels, restaurants, museums, laundromats, bus stations, a cat sanctuary.
+From 8am to 11pm or later seven days a week, you’re having Clockwork Orange levels of "fun".
+I think my record was visiting about 60 sights in one day in Rome: hotels, restaurants, museums, laundromats, bus stations, and a cat sanctuary.
 I was so physically and mentally drained by about 9pm, I just sat down and started to cry.
 When I needed downtime, I would use it to do laundry, check email or stay in touch back home.
 However, sometimes I would slow down the pace, especially in a location I knew well.
-I once toured the basilica of St. Francis in Assisi for four hours with a Zambian Franciscan friar (who remains a friend, 10 years on).
+I once toured the Basilica of St. Francis in Assisi for four hours with a Zambian Franciscan friar (who remains a friend, 10 years on).

 Is the story about you and your experiences, or is your perspective helping evoke my feelings or imagination?
 Have I learned something?
 Do I feel like I would have a better sense of the place when I step off the plane?
-As in journalism, follow two simple mantras: 1) ‘Show, don’t tell’ and 2) provide a good hook.
+As in journalism, follow two simple mantras: 1) show, don’t tell and 2) provide a good hook.
 In the first few sentences, prove to your readers we can trust you and you’re going to entertain us, and then write the rest of the narrative so we can picture being right there with you.
 I’m also a huge fan of humor and could read Bill Bryson all day.

 About a year and a half ago, my house caught on fire.
-Like, jump-out-of-bed, flaming-bedroom-wall on fire.
+Like, jump-out-of-bed, flaming bedroom wall on fire.
 The next few weeks were a horrifyingly awful experience of course, but I quickly realized that level of intensity was almost exactly like a guidebook assignment.
 Instability, no secure housing, 16-hour days, people talking in foreign languages.
 I went into what l call guidebook author mode (an almost meditative ability to shut the fuck up and get shit done under any circumstances), and I got through it.

-Learn from others at conferences like TBEX or the Book Passage travel writers and photographers conference or network in groups like Travel Massive or local societies of professional travel writers.
-Be willing to start anywhere and work ridiculously hard: online magazines, local newspapers, trade publications, internships.
+Learn from others at conferences like TBEX or the Book Passage travel writers and photographers conference, or network in groups like Travel Massive or local societies of professional travel writers.
+Be willing to start anywhere and work ridiculously hard: online magazines, local newspapers, trade publications, and internships.
 And I can’t stress this enough if you want to be a professional travel writer or guidebook author these days: You need to specialize and become an expert on something.
 Japanese modern art.
 Delhi street food.
 London archaeology.
 The South Pacific.
 Arabic.
 Editors aren’t going to send a new writer on a wine tour of Southern France, but if you’ve spent four years as a sommelier and have written 10 articles about viognier, you’re getting somewhere.
 As an editor, I was invited to swim with whale sharks in the Philippines.
 Instead, I sent one of my most dedicated Asia- and adventure-focused writers, knowing he’d do a better job.